‘To All the Boys I’ve Loved Before’: Netflix’s teen movies and shows

 But it’s also because of how powerfully the Duffer Brothers intertwine the struggles of coming-of-age with the otherworldly terrors of The Upside Down.
 In that respect, Stranger Things is still telling one of the best teen stories on television right now.

-It may even feature one of the most charming young casts assembled on screen in recent memory, with Lana Condor, Janel Parrish, Noah Centineo, Anna Cathcart, and Israel Broussard all adding irresistible dimensions to the characters.
-Plus John Corbett as a dad!!
+To All the Boys I’ve Loved Before may even feature one of the most charming young casts assembled on screen in recent memory, with Lana Condor, Janel Parrish, Noah Centineo, Anna Cathcart, and Israel Broussard all adding irresistible dimensions to the characters.
+Plus John Corbett as a dad!
 What a treat.